 Enhancing overall security: Antivirus software adds an extra layer of defense by monitoring for suspicious activities and vulnerabilities.

-Utilize a password manager and come up with strong passwords
+Use a password manager and strong passwords

 To safeguard against cyberattacks, aim for a strong passwords which is at least 12 characters long.
 Creating a passphrase with random words can make it harder for hacking programs to guess.